Charvadeh

-Charvadeh (چروده, also Romanized as Cherū Deh; also known as Charvadeh-e Pā‘īn) is a village in Yeylaqi-ye Ardeh Rural District, Pareh Sar District, Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 186, in 44 families.
+Charvadeh (چروده) (Note: Also romanized as Cherū Deh; also known as Charvadeh-e Pā‘īn) is a village in Yeylaqi-ye Ardeh Rural District of Pareh Sar District in Rezvanshahr County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 186 in 44 households.
+The following census in 2011 counted 164 people in 52 households.
+The 2016 census measured the population of the village as 239 people in 68 households.